TaylorDarneille/MERN-Auth-API/README.md

   // the Terminal.
   .catch(error => console.log('Connection failed!', error));

-// Export the connection so we can use it elsewhere in our app. module.exports = mongoose;
+// Export the connection so we can use it elsewhere in our app, we will change this eventually module.exports = mongoose;
 ```